Before You Buy Copilot, Read This

 None of this means Copilot isn't worth having.
 For organisations with well-governed Microsoft 365 environments, it delivers real value quickly.
 The point is that buying the licence before doing the groundwork doesn't accelerate the benefit — it just means paying for something you're not yet able to use safely or effectively.

-The organisations that get the most from Copilot treat it as the final step of a process rather than the starting point.
-They get their document governance right first.
-They audit their permissions.
-They establish consistent ways of working and storing information.
-And then they deploy Copilot into an environment that's ready for it — and find that it works exactly as advertised.
+Get document governance right first.
+Audit permissions.
+Establish consistent ways of working.
+Then deploy Copilot into an environment that's ready for it — and find it works exactly as advertised.

-The ones that skip those steps tend to find that Copilot is either underwhelming or, occasionally, surfaces something it shouldn't have.
+Skip those steps and Copilot is either underwhelming, or — occasionally — surfaces something it shouldn't have.
 Neither outcome is the tool's fault.

 If your organisation is considering Copilot, the most useful question to start with isn't "which licence do we need?"
-It's "would we be comfortable if an intelligent system could read everything we have and answer questions about it?"
+It's whether you'd be comfortable with an intelligent system reading everything you have.
+Get that right first, and Copilot becomes the final step of a well-run process rather than a risky starting point.

-We offer a Copilot Readiness Review for exactly this reason: a half-day assessment that gives you an honest picture of where you stand, what needs to happen before you deploy, and whether now is the right time.
-No obligation to go further — just a clear answer to a question worth asking before you spend the money.
+A half-day assessment that gives you an honest picture of where you stand, what needs to happen before you deploy, and whether now is the right time.
+No obligation to go further.